Estimate Time9 min

 How to sell a house without a real estate agent

 Some homeowners prefer to sell their house on their own, without the help of a real estate agent.
-This is known as “for sale by owner” (FSBO), which accounts for about 10% of home sales.1
+This is known as “for sale by owner” (FSBO).

-With agent commission fees as much as 7%—or $24,500 on a $350,000 home—the savings from selling your house yourself can be significant.
+With agent commission fees as much as 7%, the savings from selling your house yourself can be significant.
 But is it worth it?
-The National Real Estate Association suggests otherwise, reporting that agent-assisted homes usually sell for more than for-sale-by-owner homes, while for-sale-by-owner homes sell more quickly—often because homes are sold to someone the seller already knows.2
+The National Real Estate Association suggests otherwise, reporting that agent-assisted homes usually sell for more than for-sale-by-owner homes.
+For-sale-by-owner homes sell more quickly—often because homes are sold to someone the seller already knows.1

 Still, in some cases, it may make sense, like if you already have a buyer lined up or if you truly have the time, resources, and experience to act as your own agent.
 In addition to pricing your home, marketing it, and negotiating with buyers, you’ll need to learn local real estate laws, which can be complex and confusing.
 This includes knowing what forms to fill out, who must sign which papers, who can conduct the actual transaction, and what to do when obstacles arise during the sales process.

 For sale by owner is not without its risks.
-Before going it alone, consider these potential items:2
+Before going it alone, consider these potential items:1

 • Real estate is a full-time job for which you may not have the time or energy.